hero-node/hero-cli/README.md

 * `ANDROID_HOME`
 * `GRADLE_HOME`

-Currently, generated android apk will loads resources hosted by remote server.
+Currently, generated native app will loads resources hosted by remote server.
 In order to make the appliation available in the your mobile.

-Firstly, you have to deploy the codes generate by command [`hero build`](#hero-build) into remote server.<br>
+* Firstly, you can using command [`hero build`](#hero-build) to generate the package which contains the application codes for deploy.<br>
+* Secondly, specify the entry url in file `.hero-cli.json` when native app startup.
-Secondly, before you generate the apk, you should using parameter `-e` to tell the apk loads which url when it startup.
+* Finally, using command [`hero platform build`](#hero- platform-build) build the native app. before you generate the apk, you should using parameter `-e` to tell the apk loads which url when it startup.

-For example, you can config the url in file `.hero-cli.json` like this:
+For example:

 ```json
 {